iliul/nose-html-reporting/README.rst

                         pretty html.
 [NOSE_WITH_HTML]
   --html-file=FILE      Path to html file to store the report in.
 Default is
-                        nosetests.html in the working directory
+                        nosetests.html in the working directory --html-report-template=FILE      Path to jinja2 file to get the report template from.
+Default is templates/report.html from the package working directory

 Development
 ===========